ricardobrg/cart-mobile-template-1/README.md

 * When selecting an item, the item details page must be displayed.

 - __Item details page__.
-You can get it using the following call replacing {itemId} by the id of the item returned on the search ([Swagger file:] (https://github.com/spoonrocker/cart-mobile-template/blob/main/catalog-swagger.yaml)):
+You can get it using the following call replacing {itemId} by the id of the item returned on the search (check [Swagger file](https://github.com/spoonrocker/cart-mobile-template/blob/main/catalog-swagger.yaml)):
 ```sh
 curl 'https://stg-api.rockspoon.io/catalog/consumer/item/{itemId}' \
   -H 'Accept: application/json' \